manuth/MarkdownConverter/README.md

 This is a test.
 ```

-If you'd like to have more control on how your headers and footers look like, you might want to adjust the `markdownConverter.Document.HeaderTemplate` and `markdownConverter.Document.FooterTemplate` options.
+If you'd like to have more control on what your headers and footers look like, you might want to adjust the `markdownConverter.Document.HeaderTemplate` and `markdownConverter.Document.FooterTemplate` options.

 ## Including Table of Contents
 The `MarkdownConverter` provides the functionality to create a table of contents at runtime.